How to make your own port screens and save 100’s of dollars!

-Learning how to make port screens to keep out mosquitoes is a necessity for sailing cruisers.
+Learning how to make port screens for your boat port windows isn’t difficult.
+Keeping mosquitoes outside is a necessity for sailing cruisers.
 After getting bitten alive, I decided to come up with a way to keep the little buggers out.

-For boaters wanting to avoid bug bites, the first line of defense is to ensure that the boat has screens.
-Within this article I offer step-by-step instructions in written and video format.
+The first line of defense for boaters wanting to avoid bug bites is to ensure that the boat has screens.
+This article offers step-by-step instructions in written and video format.

-Learn how to save over $85 making your own port screens!
+Learn how to save over $85 by making your port screens!

-On Britican we have professionally made screens for some of our port windows but not all of them.
+On Britican, we have professionally made screens for some of our port windows but not all of them.
 Our professionally made port screens cost around $85 a pop.
-Being fed up with watching our savings drain down I decided to find an alternative solution – a Do It Yourself (DIY) option.
+At West Marine, a standard Portlight Clip Flyscreen costs $60 each!
+Fed up with watching our savings drain down, I decided to find an alternative solution—a Do-It-Yourself (DIY) option.

 Each DIY port screen came out to around $2.00!

-Watch the video and below you’ll find the list of products used, step by step instructions and some helpful tips that are not included in the video.
+Watch the video.
+Below is the list of products used, step-by-step instructions, and some helpful tips not included in the video.

 How to make port window screens VIDEO